Welcome to Daphne High SchoolSummer School and Summer Credit Opportunities

 Baldwin County Public Schools

-The first term of summer school for middle and high school students begins on Monday, June 6, and ends on Thursday, June 23.
-The second term of summer school begins on Tuesday, July 5, and ends on Monday, July 25.
+Summer school for middle and high school students begins on Monday, June 5, and ends on Thursday, July 20.
+There is a scheduled holiday on June 19, 2023 for Juneteenth.
+The mid-term break is during the week of July 3, 2023.
+Students who have not completed their coursework should return to summer school on July 10, 2023.
+Summer school ends July 20, 2023.
 Middle school students will attend summer school during the same dates as high school students this year.
 For all students, once the course(s) are complete and the summer school completion form is verified, students may be dismissed from summer school.

 Summer school hours are from 8:30 a.m. to 12:00 p.m., Monday through Thursday, at the high school in each feeder pattern.
-Due to the impacts of COVID-19, there will not be fees for credit recovery and/or summer school courses this year.
-The fee for summer school initial credit courses is $300 for a student taking one or more full courses or $150 for a student taking only half a credit.
+There will not be fees charged for credit recovery and/or summer school courses this year.
+The fee for summer school initial credit courses is $300 for a student taking one or more full courses or $150 for a student taking only half a credit course.
 The maximum fee per student is $300.

 When will students be able to sign up for summer school?

-Students must register and/or pay tuition (if applicable) for one or both terms of summer school no later than 11:30 a.m. on June 2.
+Students must register and pay tuition (if applicable) for summer school no later than 11:30 a.m. on June 2.
 Students are encouraged to register early.
 There is no maximum number of credit recovery courses that students may take during summer school (except in some cases of athletic eligibility).
-However, it is recommended that most students plan to take no more than two courses in the summer sessions due to time limitations.
-There is a limit of two courses for original credit during summer school.
+However, it is recommended that most students plan to take no more than two courses in summer school due to time limitations.
+There is a limit of two courses for initial credit during summer school.
 The number of courses should be a decision made in collaboration with the counselor, student, and parent.

 Summer School Enrollment Forms will be used to enroll students (required forms are linked below) Counselors may refer students by sending the Recommendation Form to parents (optional forms are linked below).